Intel Corporation (INTC) Stock Analysis

 What are Intel's main business segments?

-Intel operates three segments: Client Computing Group (CPUs and GPUs for PCs and edge devices), Data Center and AI (server processors and accelerators for cloud infrastructure), and Intel Foundry (contract semiconductor manufacturing).
-The data center segment is the largest and fastest-growing, driven by AI and cloud adoption.
+Intel operates three segments: Client Computing Group (CPUs, GPUs, and edge products for PCs), Data Center and AI (server processors and accelerators for cloud and enterprise), and Intel Foundry Services (contract semiconductor manufacturing and substrates).

 Research INTC with AI in seconds